Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 # node-red-contrib-odbcmj

 A Node-RED implementation of odbc.js (https://www.npmjs.com/package/odbc).
 This node allows you to make queries to a database through an ODBC connection.
-Additionally, parameters can be passed to the SQL query using Mustache syntax, prepared statements, or directly in the query string.
+Parameters can be passed to the SQL query using Mustache syntax, prepared statements, or directly in the query string.

 ---
 ## Acknowledgment